Configuring MCommunity Groups to Work With MiVideo Mediaspace

 This is a special MCommunity group that acts as the connection between Shibboleth (U-M Level 1 authentication) and your Mediaspace site.
 Your site’s MCommunity accounts must be added as members of this account (steps below).
 NEVER DELETE THIS ACCOUNT.

-Understanding Mediaspace Roles
+Understanding Mediaspace roles

-A Mediaspace role is assigned to a user at login.
-When using Shibboleth authentication with MCommunity groups, the role assignment is automated.
+A Mediaspace site role is assigned to a user at login.
+When using Shibboleth authentication with MCommunity groups, the site role assignment is automated.
 A user must only be a member in ONE associated MCommunity group.

 • The typical configuration assigns the viewerOnly role to logged in users who are not members of a designated MCommunity group